ibm-cloud-docs/vpc/file_storage_vpc_eit.md

    This option is specified in seconds.
 The valid range for its value is 300 - 3600 seconds.
 The certificates are renewed when the current certs reach 70% of their lifetime.

-1. If you want to renew the certs immediately with the new expiration time, then run the following command.
+1. If you want to renew the cert immediately with the new expiration time, then run the following command.
    ```sh
    /sbin/mount.ibmshare -RENEW_CERTIFICATE_NOW
    ```